DeveloperMagic/Canvas-Noation-sync/README.md

 ## What it does

-- For each active Canvas course, pulls assignments with a due date.
+- For each active Canvas course, pulls assignments with a due date within an eight-month window before and after the run.
 - Creates/updates a page in your Notion database with the following properties:

 | Notion Property    | Type         | Notes |